- 2:00 PM-3:30 PM (Eastern)

 - 11:00 AM-12:30 PM (Pacific)

 Building a budget is a perennial administrative challenge.
-This webcast explores how (and what kinds of) readily available data can be used to improve and strengthen the budgeting process.
-Learn how data elements created by expenditures which can be used for future budgets and used to illustrate impact of the library to stakeholders.
-For example, should you adjust your budget allocations within staffing, collections, and other areas to improve alignment with your strategic plan?
-Explore how can you use expenditures data to show students how to take advantage of the library (and realize a return on their investment).
+Yet an academic library’s budget and expenditures demonstrate its accountability, effectiveness, efficiency, and sustainability to its institution.
+Explore how and what kinds of readily available data can be used to improve and strengthen the budgeting process.
+Learn how data elements created by expenditures can be used for future budgets and to illustrate impact of the library to stakeholders.
+Find out how can you use data to effectively tell your library’s story and advocate for budgetary support.

-- Attendees will understand why data is needed to build a budget.
+- Undertand why data is needed to build a budget.

-- Attendees will be able to identify the fundamental data needed to create any budget and how data can be used to monitor budgets.
+- Be able to identify the fundamental data needed to create any budget and how data can be used to monitor budgets.

-- Attendees will learn how to use data to support budgeting for an academic library infrastructure needs (collections, facility, staffing, technologies)
+- Learn how to use data to support budgeting for an academic library infrastructure needs (collections, facility, staffing, technologies)

-- Attendees will appreciate how data derived from expenditures can be used for benchmarking, demonstrating support for the institutional goals, and communicating value to stakeholders.
+- Appreciate how data derived from expenditures can be used for benchmarking, demonstrating support for the institutional goals, and communicating value to stakeholders.